This post may contain affiliate links. Please see my disclosure policy for details.

-There are many bridges which connect Buda to Pest but the chain bridge has to be the best of the best.
+There are many bridges that connect Buda to Pest but the chain bridge has to be the best of the best.

-With the marvellous lions standing on guard at each side, you will get great views of the city as you walk over at any time of the day.
+With the marvellous lions standing on guard on each side, you will get great views of the city as you walk over at any time of the day.

-It is an architectural masterpiece which mustn’t be missed off your itinerary!
+It is an architectural masterpiece that mustn’t be missed from your itinerary!

 9. Tour the Hungarian Parliament building

-The building is an iconic fixture on the cities riverbank but if you’re curious to have a peak inside, there are tours which run daily.
+The building is an iconic fixture on the city’s riverbank but if you’re curious to have a peek inside, there are tours that run daily.